Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 #### Performance and Robustness

-The Point sampling tool integrates seamlessly into the QGIS environment.
+The *Point Sampling Tool* integrates seamlessly into the QGIS environment.
 In our test set up it ran stable and robust with datasets up to 16.900 points on buffer layers with significant geometric overlap.
 The process took less than a minute.

 #### Help features, tutorials and community

-There are no tutorials offered by QGIS or the developer themselves but the very short README on github.
-The sheer number of 348.629 downloads (stated 6th February 2022 at <https://plugins.qgis.org/plugins/>) shows though, this tool is widely used.
+There are no tutorials offered by QGIS or the developer themselves but the very short README on GitHub.
+The sheer number of 350.874 downloads (stated 22nd February 2022 at <https://plugins.qgis.org/plugins/>) shows though, this tool is widely used.
 A short online search brings up a number of tutorials from users, teachers and university courses.
-An example may be the blog post by Scott Arco: <https://digital-geography.com/qgis-plugins-point-sampling-tool/> , the tutorial by Ujaval Ghandi: <http://www.qgistutorials.com/en/docs/sampling_raster_data.html> or the YouTube tutorial by Yannick Kremer: <https://www.youtube.com/watch?v=bAyxLC3npCA>.
+An example may be the blog post by Scott Arco: <https://digital-geography.com/qgis-plugins-point-sampling-tool/> , the tutorial by Ujaval Ghandi: <http://www.qgistutorials.com/en/docs/sampling_raster_data.html> or the YouTube tutorial by Yannick Kremer: <https://youtu.be/bAyxLC3npCA>.

 This is especially helpful, as they come in a variety of languages like French (<https://www.youtube.com/watch?v=QdkOPXssapg>), Spanish (<https://www.cursosgis.com/como-trabaja-el-complemento-point-sampling-tool-en-qgis/>) and Polish (<https://www.youtube.com/watch?v=KicHepZNaKA>), so its use in an international context with multilingual research teams is facilitated.

 If one wishes to gain more information, there are several points of departure: The QGIS Documentation and the [QGIS Plugin repository](https://plugins.qgis.org/plugins/) which leads the user to the code repository of the plugin at github (<https://github.com/borysiasty/pointsamplingtool>).
-Additionally the QGIS Plugin repository gives a thorough description of the tool and its main objectives as well as a list of the versions history ([Point sampling tool](https://plugins.qgis.org/plugins/pointsamplingtool/)).
+Additionally the QGIS Plugin repository gives a thorough description of the tool and its main objectives as well as a list of the versions history ([*Point Sampling Tool*](https://plugins.qgis.org/plugins/pointsamplingtool/)).

 There do not exist any specific training data for this plugin, as there is no official tutorial.
 Nonetheless any GIS course data can be used, that incorporates point data alongside vector and/or raster data.